Toilet training: signs that children are ready

 - has regular, soft, formed bowel movements

-- can pull his pants up and down
+- can pull their pants up and down

-- Teach your child some words for going to the toilet – for example, ‘wee’, ‘poo’ and ‘I need to go’.
+- Start teaching your child words for going to the toilet – for example, ‘wee’, ‘poo’ and ‘I need to go’.

 - When you change your child’s nappy, put wet and dirty nappies in the potty – this can help your child understand what the potty is for.